amanjhurani/darshan-mcq-scrapper/README.md

 In my case..
 It was http://gtu-mcq.com/BE/Computer-Engineering/Semester-8/2180703/5161/MCQs?q=9aZHDjblmRk=

-So my URL number will be 5161
+So my URL number will be 5161 and
 Subject code will be 2180703
-And then number of units
+and then number of units

 Hit Enter!
 Whole subject mcq will be scrapped